 If you’re experiencing a lot of wisdom tooth pain, guava fruit will be your best friend.
 Guava leaves are great for pain relievers.
 The leaves from guava fruit contain anti-spasm properties.
 Guava leaves also have properties that are antibacterial and disinfecting qualities.
 Guava leaves can be applied by simply chewing them slowly in your mouth.
 The juices will then be released taking effect within minutes.
 The other option would be to take 5-7 leaves and boil them in a pot for about 5 minutes.
 Once the water cools down you can use the liquid as a mouthwash.

 Using baking soda paste can help with the swelling of the tooth as well as ease pain.
 This home remedy can be easily applied by taking some toothpaste, putting it in a small container and mixing it with baking soda.
 You can make the application directly on the affected tooth.
 The level of pain should go down within a few minutes.

 Here are a few tips that you can utilize to avoid making your wisdom tooth pain any worse than it already is:

 - Stay away from foods that are hard or loaded with sugar.
 Chewing hard foods can make the pain worse while the sugar in sweet foods can get inside your gums and aggravate the wisdom tooth infection.

 - Drink lots of water to ensure the gums stay flushed.

 - To keep the infection to a minimum, brush your teeth after each meal and floss as good as you can in the area of the infected tooth.

 - If all else fails, an over the counter medication such as ibuprofen can be used.

-See your dentist as soon as possible.
+Consult with a dentist near you as soon as possible to discuss potential wisdom tooth extraction.
 All of the remedies listed here are meant to be temporary and will not completely cure the problem.
 Make an appointment with your dentist at the first sign of tooth pain.